rgeo/rgeo-proj4/README.md

 If Proj4 is installed in a different location, you must provide its installation prefix directory using the `--with-proj-dir` option.

+## Upgrading to V4

+See the [Upgrading to V4](docs/Upgrading-To-V4.md) docs for information about how to upgrade from RGeo-Proj4 V3 to V4.

+For a comprehensive list of changes, see the 4.0.0* release information in the [History](History.md) file.

 ## Usage

 The `rgeo-proj4` gem can be used by defining `CoordSys::Proj4` objects, as a part of an `RGeo::Geographic.projected_factory`, or as an attribute of other factories.